zimeon/oaipmh-validator/Log.md

 # SYNOPSIS

 Validation logging for [HTTP::OAIPMH::Validator](https://metacpan.org/pod/HTTP::OAIPMH::Validator).
-Stores log of information as an array of entries in $self->log, where each entry is itself an array where the first element is the type (indicated by a string) and then additional information.
+Stores log of information as an array of entries in $obj->log, where each entry is itself an array where the first element is the type (indicated by a string) and then additional information.

-Also supports output of a text summary during operation is $self->fh is set to a filehandle for output.
+Also supports output of a text summary during operation if $obj->fh is set to a filehandle for output.

 Example use: